 Ways Eating Bananas Backfires, Say Experts

 Bananas are the most popular fruit in the United States., with U.S. residents consuming an average of 13.9 pounds of bananas per year, according to the United States Department of Agriculture (USDA).
 While bananas may be a tasty and inexpensive way to fill up, there are some surprising negative side effects to eating bananas, as well.
 From your energy levels to your organ health, read on to discover the ways in which eating bananas can backfire.
-And if you want to make over your diet, start with The 7 Healthiest Foods to Eat Right Now.
+And if you want to makeover your diet, start with Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 They may make you sleepier.